Specialty courts, legal decision-making, and false admissions of guilt

-Samantha Luna is a doctoral student in the Criminology, Law and Society program and a Graduate Research Assistant in the MODILS Lab.
+Samantha Luna is a doctoral candidate in the Criminology, Law and Society program and a Graduate Research Assistant in the MODILS Lab.
 Her research interests generally include specialty courts, legal decision-making, and false admissions of guilt.

 Luna, S. & Redlich, A.D.
 (2020).
 The decision to provide discovery: An examination of policies and guilty pleas.
 Journal of Experimental Criminology.